 Within the broad range mentioned above, the scope of worker participation varies from country to country not only in form but also in the degree of participation.
 Worker participation in management has been classified into five stages.
 These are informative, consultative, associative, administrative and decisive participations, the extent of each depending upon the quality of management and the character of the employee.
-K.C.
-Alexander has, however, suggested different modes of worker participation viz.,
+K.C.Alexander has, however, suggested different modes of worker participation viz.,

-- (i) Collective bargaining
+- (i) Collectivebargaining

-- (ii) Joint administration
+- (i) Joint administration

-- (iii) Joint decision-making
+- (ii) Joint decision-making

 - (iv) Consultation

-- (v) Information sharing.
+- (v) Informationsharing.

 Issues over which the interest of workers and management are conflicting such as wages, bonus, working hours, holidays and leave, etc. are amenable through collective bargaining.
-On the other hand, issues over which both parties are equally concerned, such as the efficient management of provident fund money, canteen, labour welfare facilities, would form subjects of joint administration, joint decisionmaking or consultation.
-The difference between joint administration, joint decisionmaking and consultation though narrow, is nevertheless significant.
-Whereas in joint administration, workers and management jointly share responsibility and power of execution, in joint decision-making even though the two groups participate in deciding the policies, execution is generally carried-out by the management.
-In the consultation form, the management merely invites worker opinion or suggestions on certain matters of common interest but retains itself the authority and responsibility of making decision and executing them.
-According to Kenneth F. Walker, various forms of worker participation in management are ascending participation, descending participation, disjunctive participation and informal participation.
-In ascending participation, workers may be given an opportunity to influence managerial decision at higher levels, through their elected representatives to Works Committee Shop or Joint Council or Board of the establishment.
-In descending participation, they may be given more powers to plan and make decisions about their own work.
-They may participate through collective bargaining.
-They may also participate informally when, for example, a manager adopts a participative style of supervision of workers.
-These and other forms of participations have played a significant role in transforming the scope and concept of worker participation.
+On the other hand, issues over which both parties are equally concerned, such as the efficient management of provident fund money, canteen, labourwelfarefacilities, would form subjects of joint administration, joint decisionmaking or consultation.
+The difference between joint administration, joint decision-making and consultation though narrow, is nevertheless significant.
+Whereas in joint administration, workers and management jointlyshare responsibility and power of execution, in joint decision-making even though the two groups participate in deciding the policies, execution is generally carried-out by the management.
+In the consultation form, the management merely invites worker opinion or suggestions on certainmatters of common interest but retainsits elf the authority and responsibility of making decision and executing them.